-- 37. No one attribute is the measure of the planning authority's performance.
-It is important to bear in mind that your performance is best represented through looking at the combination of the 12 attributes to recognise the dependencies and connections between each of them. - 38.
+- 38. No one attribute is the measure of the planning authority's performance.
+It is important to bear in mind that your performance is best represented through looking at the combination of the 12 attributes to recognise the dependencies and connections between each of them. - 39.
 The NPIF has been framed to allow you to ask questions of yourself, and to ask questions about the effectiveness of your work with those that you may depend upon, who can be outside of the planning department or the local authority.
-It is hoped that this will allow conversations about improvement actions to be discussed in the round. - 39.
-The framework asks you to assess yourself with regards to the 12 attributes.
-You should do this by firstly using the contributing factors identified for each attribute to help you to determine your score.
-These are included as questions in the template to help you think about any data that you may have that can be used to draw up a narrative to outline your reasoning to support your overall scoring of each attribute.
-You need not provide answers to all of these questions -they are there to help you build a narrative and evidence base to support your assessment scoring.
-In doing this please bear in mind that this will be shared with your peer review partners in advance of the peer review meeting and a final version will be included in your submission to the NPI team, which in turn will be shared with Scottish Ministers and Chief Executive of your organisations.
-Given this, please ensure that it clearly sets out the data and reasoning for your overall score for that attribute. - 40.
-We are particularly keen to use cohort 1 to test if the suggested contributory factors are useful, easily accessible by you and if they allow us to 'tell the story'.
+It is hoped that this will allow conversations about improvement actions to be discussed in the round.

+- 40. The framework asks you to assess yourself with regards to the 12 attributes.
+You should do this by firstly using the contributing factors identified for each attribute, these are included as questions in the template, to help you think about any data that you may have to outline your reasoning to support your overall scoring of each attribute.
+You need not provide answers to all of these questions.
+However, in doing this please bear in mind that this will be shared with your peer review partners in advance of the peer review meeting and a final version will be included in your submission to the NPI team, which in turn will be shared with Scottish Ministers and Chief Executive of your organisations.
+Given this, please ensure that it clearly sets out the data and reasoning for your overall score for that attribute.
+Please also try to limit jargon and acronyms and write in plain English to ensure it is understandable to the range of partners involved in the peer review. - 41.
+We will provide a template for you to follow.
+We ask that you please keep the structure of this, so we have consistency across all planning authorities, however you are free to add your own local authorities branding and document style as you see fit. - 42.
+We are particularly keen to test if the suggested contributory factors are useful, easily accessible by you and if they allow us to 'tell the story'.
 Please let the NPI team know if there are factors that you feel are important and relevant, but that are not highlighted through the indicators or prompts.
-This, or any other feedback would be welcomed and should be included in the Miro Board feedback log. - 41.
+This, or any other feedback would be welcomed and could be included in the Teams group.
 The narrative of your assessment for each attribute should discuss the activities you have undertaken in 2023/4 and the challenges you face as a planning service.
-This can include discussion of the 'external factors' that you feel impact on your performance including the accessibility, behaviours and relationships of other organisations you depend upon. - 42.
-The framework then asks you to develop an action plan for the areas of improvement identified.
-Alongside this you are asked to share any examples of best practice. - 43.
-A separate template will be provided for you to fill out.
-At the end this process you will have each of the 12 attributes graded from 1 5, see below scoring matrix You should also complete the narrative box to explain your grading, building upon the indicators for each attribute.
+This can include discussion of the 'external factors' that you feel impact on your performance including the accessibility, behaviours and relationships of other organisations you depend upon. - 43.
+After you've written the narrative, at the end of each attribute in the template you will grade them from 1 - 5, see below scoring matrix.
+The scoring matrix will allow you to develop thinking around the actions that may need to be taken to tackle the issues identified in your assessment.